xxsreexx00/FashionHouseTemp/README.md

 An example scene named "VirtualMuseum":
 This scene is created by:
 - 3D models of a building (made by ProBuilder plugin)
-- 3D models of the products,
+- 3D models of the products
-- images,
+- images for the walls
+- Images to create an image viewer
-- videos,
+- videos
-- pannels of information,
+- pannels of information
-- and c sharp script to make the user be able to move in the environment, rotating objects.
+- and c sharp script to make the user be able to move in the environment, rotating objects

 Including folders in the :
 * Materials